-Research and publications from the Wolfson Neurodisability Service
+Research and publications from the Great Ormond Street Hospital Neurodisability Service

-The Wolfson Neurodisability Service is involved in a broad range of research across all clinics.
+The Great Ormond Street Hospital Neurodisability Service is involved in a broad range of research across all clinics.

 Oluonye, N., & Sargent, J. (2018).
 Severe visual impairment: practical guidance for paediatricians.
 Paediatrics and Child Health.

 Scollo, P., Snead, M. P., Richards, A. J., Pollitt, R., & DeVile, C. (2018).
 Bilateral giant retinal tears in Osteogenesis Imperfecta.
 BMC medical genetics, 19(1), 8.

 Bathelt, J., De Haan, M., Salt, A., & Dale, N. J. (2018).
 Executive abilities in children with congenital visual impairment in mid-childhood.
 Child Neuropsychology, 24(2), 184-202.

 Griffiths, T. & Addison, A. (2017).
 Access to communication technology for children with cerebral palsy.
 Paediatrics and Child Health, 27(10), pp.470-475.

 Bates, K. & Macleod, K., (2017).
 Assessing communication for children with movement disorders–a practical approach.
 Paediatrics and Child Health, 27(10), pp.465-469.